MohamedFarouk94/antixo/README.md

 **Anti-XO (Misère tic-tac-toe)** flips the rules: **getting three-in-a-row makes you LOSE**.
 Suddenly the game gets interesting.

 I made a solver to see what perfect play looks like.
-Spoiler: it's nothing like regular XO.

 ## Installation